artist-booking-app/ring-a-show-backend/README.md

     - type of location:  --> model
     - space (square meters):
     - performance ready?: boolean
-  - reviews from artists who performed for this user previously (protected; only artists can see this) [array of strings]]
+  - reviews from artists who performed for this user previously (protected; only artists can see this) [array of strings]

-- Artist model: - CR
+- Artist model: - CRU
   - artist name: String
   - type of performance: [enum, array]
   - genre (if applicable):